Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/data-catalog.md

    <img src="../images/data-catalog-review.png" alt="Data Catalog dashboard review within Slingshot" class="responsive-img"/>
 4. **If approved, the Org owner moves the dashboard or data source to a place in the Data Catalog**.
 5. **The Dashboard or data source is now available for everyone within the Org**.

-## Moving to the Data Catalog

-When you move a data source or dashboard to the Data Catalog you can choose to keep a copy.
-If you don't, the content will be removed from the original location.

-When you copy a certified data source or dashboard from one workspace to another, the certificate will be lost.
-This gives you the opportunity to modify the data source or dashboard in the destination workspace.
-You can have it certified later if it still meets the certification criteria in your Organization.